captionpoint/CaptionPoint-Server/public/will.md

 If there are sides in corners and cupboards across London, we’ll find them.
 ---
 ## HENRY:
-What about Will’s wife, surely there’s something back in Stratford.
+What about Will’s wife?
 ---
+## HENRY:
+Surely there’s something back in Stratford.
+---
 ## CRANE:
 He left all his papers here before he retired, but I can write her.
 ---
 ## ED:
-No you won’t.
+No, you won’t.
+---
+## ED:
 You’ve got two tragedies and a farce to ready before Friday.
+---
+## ED:
 And the Will I knew would much prefer the show go on.
+---
+## ED:
 Speaking of which, you’re going on for Burbage in an hour, Henry.
 ---
 ## HENRY:
-We must all “give sorrow words; the grief that does not speak whispers the o’erfraught heart and bids it break.”
+We must all “give sorrow words…the grief that does not speak whispers the overfraught heart and bids it break.”
 ---
 ## ED:
 *Macbeth*, isn’t it?
+---
+## ED:
 Nice.
+---
+## ED:
 Except it’s *Henry IV *today.
+---
+## ED:
-But have Crane pen that bit before you go and we lose it too.
+But have Crane pen that bit before you go and we lose it, too.
+---
+## ED:
 Beg your pardon, friends.
 ---
 ## JOHN:
+I don’t want to lose the plays, either, of course I don’t,
+---
+## JOHN:
-I don’t want to loose the plays either, of course I don’t, but if we don’t have the scripts I don’t know what’s to be done?
+but if we don’t have the scripts I don’t know what’s to be done?
+---
+## JOHN:
 We’ve got to be reasonable about this—
 ---
 ## HENRY:
-No we don’t!
+No, we don’t!
 ---
 ## HENRY:
 Listen to yourself!